pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

-To answer, this, I [downloaded the table](ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/) which contains the reference information from GenBank, and performed some rudimentary analysis, and generated the following table of the top 20 most popular genes, as measured by the number of times they have been cited:
+To answer, this, I [downloaded the table](ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/) which contains the reference information from GenBank, performed some rudimentary analysis, and generated the following table of the top 20 most popular genes, as measured by the number of times they have been cited: